mantot-123/gym_workout_finder_tracker_app_flutter/README.md

 Note that some of the features from the command line version are not yet available in this app.
 They are shown in this list here.
 * Target muscle search
 * Add and manage saved workouts
-* Workout recommender - Automatically suggests a set of exercises based on the target muscle groups (for example: Push, Pull and Leg days), number of total exercises to do, difficulty and intensity
+* Personalised workout plan generator - Automatically suggests a set of exercises based on workout frequency, current build, goal, age, height, experience, target muscle groups, number of total exercises to do